mongodb/docs/source/includes/fact-data-prep-oracle-step1.rst

       CREATE USER '<user>'@'localhost' IDENTIFIED BY '<password>';

 #.
-Check if the service account owns the tables in the migration job.
+Confirm that the service account owns the tables in the migration job.

    Required permissions depend on whether the service account owns the tables used in the migration job.
-To check table ownership run the following query:
+To check table ownership, run the following query:

    .. code-block:: sql
       :copyable: true